sonic-net/SONiC/doc/static-route/SONiC_static_route_bfd_hld.md

 # Tests
 Description:<br>
 * 1\.
-Plan to use a single testbed to test the BfdRouteMgr.
+Plan to use a single testbed to test the StaticRouteBfd.
     * 1.1 using 'show bfd peer' cnd to check BFD session
     * 1.2 test script update state_db BFD_SESSION_TABLE directly without peer BFD session from remote system, then check the static route in local system.
 * 2\.
 Because that there are design changes in StaticRouteMgr and StaticRouteTimer, need to run regression test (without "bfd" field configured, and "bfd"="false" configured)decribled in the following documents.
     * 2.1 https://github.com/sonic-net/SONiC/blob/master/doc/static-route/SONiC_static_route_hdl.md#4-unit-test-and-automation
     * 2.2 https://github.com/sonic-net/SONiC/blob/master/doc/static-route/SONiC_static_route_expiration_hdl.md#tests
-* 3\. for the BfdRouteMgr, use 2 routes for the following tests
+* 3\. for the StaticRouteBfd, use 2 routes for the following tests
     * 3.1 static route A: has 3 nexthops -- nh_1, nh_2 and nh_3 (the address depends on test setup) in its configuration
     * 3.2 static route B: has 1 nexthop -- nh_2 (same in static route A, to test nexthop overlap among static routes, for BFD session creation and BFD state update)
 <br>